Artis College of Science and Technology

 - MS in Data And Information Management

 We are committed to quality undergraduate education, with emphasis on hands-on education.
 Our faculty work with students in a number of individual ways to enhance their regular coursework.
-Ongoing research projects include work in surface physics (scanning tunneling microscopy), observational astronomy, and geophysics, microcontroller-based sensor design, and others.
+Ongoing research projects include work in surface physics (scanning tunneling microscopy), observational astronomy, geophysics, microcontroller-based sensor design, and others.